evefonwu/places/README.md

 Bad request error

-- check query
+- Check your query
-- try query on GraphQL playground on http://localhost:4000
+- Try query on GraphQL playground on http://localhost:4000

 Making changes the data model?